 - If an individual declines to wear a mask, they will not be allowed into the courthouse and the presiding judge will be notified.

 - The following Miami-Dade County cultural arts facilities remain closed but are offering virtual programming:

 - Visit Culture Shock Miami for a list of local locations streaming arts and culture tours and events.

-- Deering Estate's outdoor grounds are open and limited guided access of the museums.
+- Deering Estate's outdoor grounds and museums are open.

 Florida Highway Safety and Motor Vehicles offices are open by appointment only.
 For a limited time, driver's license and motor vehicle services will be limited to customers who are unable to conduct their transactions online.